randalltuxarc/openbox-installer-kali-linux/README.md

-Simple bash scripts for install Openbox
+Simple bash script for installer Openbox on Kali linux

-How to use ?
+How to use?

-clone the Openbox-installer repository to your home directory
+Make some directory and then clone openbox-installer-kali-linux repository

-git clone https://github.com/randalltuxarc/openbox-installer-kali-linux.git && cd openbox-installer-kali-linux && chmod +x openbox-installer.sh && ./openbox-installer.sh
+example: mkdir NEWFOLDERNAME && cd NEWFOLDERNAME && git clone https://github.com/randalltuxarc/openbox-installer-kali-linux.git && cd openbox-installer-kali-linux
-ISSUE:

-This scripts is written by NOOBS!
-If you get some errors from this scripts please fix :)

-REGARDS: randalltux
+NOTE:
+This script is only for KALI LINUX, and make sure you run the script according to your operating system architecture.

+example:
+If architecture 64bit then run the script openbox-installerX64.sh If architecture 32bit then run the script openbox-installerX86.sh

+If you find bugs, please email to randalltux@gmail.com